 Take Your IDEA (Instructional Design & Educational Activities) to the Next Level, Generalists in Medical Education, November, 2017; Boston, MA*

-* as I was not able to be present, I pre-recorded my part.
+* as I was not able to be present in-person, I pre-recorded my part.

 We Need an Instructional Designer!
 Six Essential Questions You Should Ask Before, During, and After You Hire, Central Group on Educational Affairs, March 2017; Chicago, IL